Measles vaccine: Schedule

 The World Health Organization (WHO) recommends two doses of vaccine for all children.
 In countries with a high risk of disease the first dose should be given around nine months of age.
 Otherwise it can be given at twelve months of age.
 The second dose should be given at least one month after the first dose.
 This is often done at age 15 to 18 months.
 After one dose at the age of nine months 85% are immune, while a dose at twelve months results in 95% immunity.

 In the United States, the Centers for Disease Control and Prevention (CDC) recommends that children aged six to eleven months traveling outside the United States receive their first dose of MMR vaccine before departure and then receive two more doses; one at 12–15 months (12 months for children in high-risk areas) and the second as early as four weeks later.
 Otherwise the first dose is typically given at 12–15 months and the second at 4–6 years.

 In the UK, the National Health Service (NHS) recommendation is for a first dose at around 13 months of age and the second at three years and four months old.

-In Canada, Health Canada recommends that children traveling outside North America should receive an MMR vaccine if they are aged six to 12 months.
+Health Canada recommends that children traveling outside North America should receive an MMR vaccine if they are aged six to 12 months.
 However, after the child is 12 months old they should receive two additional doses to ensure long-lasting protection.